-- Cities & towns in Massachusetts are addressing climate change with local bylaws and ordinances to ban fossil fuels. - September 30,2021: Boston City Council passes revised Building Energy Reporting & Disclosure Ordinance - In 2019, the Town of Brookline overwhelmingly approved a bylaw banning fossil fuel installations in any new construction and major building rehabs. - MEMA challenged the bylaw before the Attorney General arguing that it was in conflict the state's building code and was contrary to case law.
-The AG agreed and overturned the Brookline bylaw. - MEMA challenged a second attempt by Brookline to enact a similar bylaw and the AG rejected that proposal in February of 2022.
+- Cities & towns in Massachusetts are addressing climate change with local bylaws and ordinances to ban fossil fuels. - September 30,2021: Boston City Council passes revised Building Energy Reporting & Disclosure Ordinance - In 2019, the Town of Brookline overwhelmingly approved a bylaw banning fossil fuel installations in any new construction and major building rehabs. - MEMA challenged the bylaw before the Attorney General arguing that it superseded the state's building code and was contrary to case law.
+The AG agreed and overturned the Brookline bylaw. - MEMA challenged a second attempt by Brookline to enact a similar bylaw but in the AG rejected that proposal in February of 2022.

-OTHER DEVELOPMENTS: 2021& 2022
+OTHER KEY DEVELOPMENTS: 2021&2022

 - Governor Baker abandons plan to establish a regional Transportation Climate Initiative (TCI) that would have capped and reduced greenhouse gas emissions from the transportation sector. - MEMA secures a seat on the Commission for Clean Heat in January 2022.
-The Commission is currently discussing many potential pathways to decarbonization including an emissions cap on heating fuels, development of a clean heat standard, and reinstatement of the 2008 biofuels mandate in Massachusetts. - 2022 should bring long awaited regulatory changes to the APS regulation (225 CMR 16.00) that could increase the percentage of AECs available for liquid biofuel and expand the feedstocks Massachusetts will accept as "eligible" under the program.
+The Commission is currently discussing many potential pathways to decarbonization including an emissions cap on heating fuels, development of a clean heat standard, and reinstatement of the 2008 biofuels mandate in Massachusetts. - 2022 was expected to bring long awaited regulatory changes to the APS regulation (225 CMR 16.00) but energy officials will leave that task to the new incoming Massachusetts governor in 2023.
+A revised regulation could increase the percentage of AECs available for liquid biofuel and expand the feedstocks Massachusetts will accept as "eligible" under the program. - Despite strong opposition from MEMA and others, House & Senate lawmakers on Beacon Hill on July 31,2022 approved another climate bill that incudes a 10-city/town demonstration project for "fossil fuel free" new construction.